‘Outlander’ Season 3 Premiere Spoilers: What Happens After Claire And Jamie Say Goodbye?

 Outlander Season 3 is set to premiere on Sunday, and fans have been waiting what seems like forever to find out what will happen after Jamie and Claire said goodbye.
 As viewers know, a flash forward in the Season 2 finale revealed major storylines to come.
 However, not the details of those plots.

 According to Spoiler TV, Jamie and Claire will find themselves in very different places in life when Outlander Season 3 begins airing this weekend on Starz.
-The premiere episode, titled The Battle Joined, will reveal the Battle of Culloden and what happens to Jamie after the big fight, as well as Claire’s new life back in the 1940’s with her first husband Frank.
+The premiere episode, titled The Battle Joined, will reveal the Battle of Culloden and what happens to Jamie after the big fight, as well as Claire’s new life back in the 1940s with her first husband, Frank.

 Jamie will live through the Battle of Culloden, although he didn’t expect he would, and when he returns home from war there will be an unexpected and unpleasant surprise waiting for him.
 Jamie will find himself at the mercy of the British soldiers, and they likely won’t be happy that he just killed many of their men in battle.